SaschaWillems/Vulkan/README.md

 #### [Shader objects (VK_EXT_shader_object)](./examples/shaderobjects/)<br/>

 Basic sample showing how to use shader objects that can be used to replace pipeline state objects.
 Instead of baking all state in a PSO, shaders are explicitly loaded and bound as separate objects and state is set using dynamic state extensions.
+The sample also stores binary shader objets and loads them on consecutive runs.

 ### Misc